 You should change the character encoding declaration in your page (or add one if you don't already declare it).

 Although your data is in UTF-8 and you have declared it in the page, your server may still be serving the page with an accompanying HTTP header that says it is something else.
-The declaration in the HTTP header will override information inside the page.

 Server admin privileges are needed to change the encoding sent in the HTTP header, though you may be able to do so yourself even if you are serving files via an ISP.
 Consult your server admin person.
 See the explanation of one way to do this for an Apache server.